 AI applications in finance can lead to enormous benefits.
 Artificial Intelligence in finance can help automate a lot of work, but it can also help identity theft and improve customer experience.
 A lot of anti-money laundering initiatives will also be conducted through Artificial Intelligence.
 According to a report by Accenture, “AI will enhance the value of the financial industry by $1.2 trillion by 2035.21

 Before we discuss the holistic market condition, here’s a quick look at the significant advantages of adopting AI:

 Artificial Intelligence is efficient in handling large volumes of information.
 Soon we could have real-time dashboards available in an instance.
 These metrics will be beneficial for FP&A professionals and increase efficiency in budgeting and forecasting.

 In addition, when professionals use these insights and metrics, they will have more time to build business relationships and conduct high-level beneficial advisory work.

 AI-based applications can lower the level of human errors drastically.
 Computer algorithms are far more efficient and do not get bogged down by repetitive calculations.
 As a result, the degree of mistakes is far limited.

-Indeed, AI cannot replace human intelligence.
-Still, companies can use it to automate mundane tasks and calculations, giving scope for human intelligence to listen to high-level issues that demand creativity and unique problem-solving capabilities.
+Indeed, AI cannot replace human Intelligence.
+Still, companies can use it to automate mundane tasks and calculations, giving human intelligence scope to listen to high-level issues that demand creativity and unique problem-solving capabilities.
 Reports reveal that AI has an accuracy level close to 95%.
 However, there is a catch here.

 Through a process called Data visualization, algorithms create data-driven imagery to allow people to decipher the details in a better way.
 Storytelling with data empowers businesses to utilize crucial metrics by presenting compelling stories and transforming them into actionable insights.
 Data storytelling helps analyze key performance indicators (KPIs) that can convert quantitative data into result-oriented information.